grnet/synnefo/snf-astakos-client/docs/index.rst

 Component snf-astakos-client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-synnefo component :ref:`snf-common <snf-common>` defines a default client for the :ref:`astakos <astakos>` service.
-It is designed to be minimal, hence easily debugged and unit tested.
+The Synnefo component :ref:`snf-astakos-client <snf-astakos-client>` defines a default client for the :ref:`Astakos <astakos>` service.
+It is designed to be simple and minimal, hence easy to debug and test.

-It uses the user's authentication token to query astakos for:
+It uses the user's authentication token to query Astakos for:

     * User's info
-    * Usernames of given uuids
+    * Usernames for given UUIDs
-    * Uuids of given usernames
+    * UUIDs for given usernames

-It can also query astakos with a service's auth token for:
+It can also query Astakos with another service's (Cyclades or Pithos) authentication token for:

-    * Usernames of given uuids
+    * Usernames for given UUIDs
-    * Uuids of given usernames
+    * UUIDs for given usernames

-Additionally there are options for using the objpool library to pool the http connections.
+Additionally, there are options for using the `objpool
+<https://github.com/grnet/objpool>`_ library to pool the http connections.

 Basic example
 =============

-The astakosclient module provides the AstakosClient class.
-This section demonstrates how to get user's info using astakosclient.
+The ``astakosclient`` module provides the ``AstakosClient`` class.
+This section demonstrates how to get user's info using ``astakosclient``.

 .. code-block:: python